-They’re made with my new favorite ingredient, “plant butter” as well as full fat coconut milk which helps them bake up light, thick and round.
+They’re made with my new favorite ingredient, “plant butter” ( Country Crock with Almond Oil) as well as full fat coconut milk which helps them bake up light, thick and round.
 They are cakey, but not as cakey as some and even less so if you take the time to drain the pumpkin a bit on a paper towel.

 Given the small amount of full fat canned coconut milk, this recipe is best for when you have coconut milk leftover from another recipe or when you have another recipe you can use it in.
 I usually open a can of coconut milk, pour it in a plastic tub, stir it around really well, then use it as needed for about a week.
 Different brands seem to stay fresher longer, but I almost always find ways to use coconut milk after opening it.